-The proponents now wish to apply to amend conditions of environmental authority EPML00658213, to provide for a commercial scale processing facility, next to the existing plant, within the existing mining lease.
+The proponents wish to apply to amend conditions of environmental authority (EA) EPML00658213 granted under the Environmental Protection Act 1994 (EP Act), to provide for a commercial scale processing facility, next to the existing plant, within the existing mining lease.
 In addition, the amendment application will propose to extend the area of disturbance beyond the existing approved footprint, subject to offsets, within the area of the existing mining lease.
-A brief description of the proposed amended project is provided in the accompanying document Gladstone New Fuels Development Project Stage 2A project description.
+A brief description of the proposed amended project is provided in the accompanying document Gladstone New Fuels Development Project Stage 2A (GNF2A) project description.